 The final argument is that Jordan was helped by the referees who called everything for him and that the league changed rules to help him.
 Even former players like Isiah Thomas have suggested as much.
 This is line of argument isn’t supported by the timeline of NBA rule changes.

 From Jordan’s first season in 1984-85 to 1992-93 whe he first retired, the NBA made two major rule changes that would have any real impact on Jordan’s game.
-The first was in the 1990-91 season when penalties for flagrant she were increased to include two free throws and possession.
+The first was in the 1990-91 season when penalties for flagrants were increased to include two free throws and possession.
 The second was in the 1993 playoffs when a thrown punch would be an automatic ejection and an automatic ban.

-While Jordan was retired the NBA made further changes but they weren’t to assist Jordan but more to replicate him.
+While Jordan was retired, the NBA made further changes but they weren’t to assist Jordan but more to replicate him.
 Jordan was a big loss to the league as far as marketing was concerned so there was a need to create similar offensive weapons which they believed people wanted to see.
-In the 1994-95 season, the three point line was shortened, two flagrant meant an ejection, and hand checking was eliminated.
+In the 1994-95 season, the three point line was shortened, two flagrants meant an ejection, and hand checking was eliminated.
 These changes were designed to help the offensive player and lead to Jordanesque scoring efforts.
 Ironically, Jordan would return near the end of this season.

 His final year with the Bulls in 1997-98, the NBA made some more changes which would impact Jordan’s game.
 They reverted the three point line back to it’s original distance and the “no charge area” was extended.
-The last change definitely would help offensive players but by this stage Jordan relied more heavily on his shooting game.
+The last change definitely would help offensive players but by this stage Jordan relied more heavily on his mid-range shooting game.

 Blow the Whistle